Stephen F. Austin Lumberjacks football: Postseason history

-The Lumberjacks earned a berth in the FCS playoffs in 2009, the first postseason appearance for the team since 1995.
+The Lumberjacks earned a berth in the NCAA Division I FCS playoffs in 2009, the first postseason appearance for the team since 1995.
 The 2010 season marked the first time that the school had won an outright conference championship since 1989.

-The team's only bowl game was the 1973 Poultry Bowl, in which the team defeated Gardner-Webb, 31–10, in Gainesville, Georgia.
+The team's only bowl game was the 1973 Poultry Bowl, in which the team defeated Gardner–Webb, 31–10, in Gainesville, Georgia.

 Division I-AA/FCS Playoffs results

-The Lumberjacks have appeared in the I-AA/FCS playoffs eight times with an overall record of 7–8.
+The Lumberjacks have appeared in the NCAA Division I Football Championship playoffs nine times with an overall record of 7–8.

 Rivalries

 The Lumberjacks have active rivalries with the Northwestern State Demons and the Sam Houston Bearkats.

 Future non-conference opponents

-Announced schedules as of December 4, 2022.
-Austin Peay, announced as a non-conference opponent for 2024 and 2025, became a conference opponent with the ASUN–WAC football merger.
+Announced schedules as of November 19, 2025.